jundalisay/spblist/content/en/research/ancient/jewish/old-testament/exodus/chapter-33.md

 <sup>5</sup> Enki said to Moses:

 {{< l a="Enki" >}}
-Say to the children of Israel: 'Your are a stiffnecked people.
+Say to the Israelites: 'Your are a stiffnecked people.
 I will come up and destroy you.
 So remove your ornaments, that I may know what to do with you.
 {{< /l >}}